Making Industry and Occupation Information Useful for Public Health: A guide to coding industry and occupation text fieldsPosted on by

 - Continue entering data by tabbing or clicking the other data fields.
 To start a new record, click the New Record button in the toolbar; the current record will be saved automatically.
 To save the current record without starting a new record, click the Save button in the toolbar.

-2. For those who are especially tech savvy, use the newly released NIOCCS auto-coding service handler to code industry and occupation data as you go.
+2. For those who are especially tech savvy, use the newly released NIOCCS auto-coding web service to code industry and occupation data as you go.

 Matthew R. Groenewold, PhD, is an epidemiologist in the NIOSH Division of Field Studies and Engineering.